Become a member

 In the 1970s, otters were dangerously close to extinction in the UK.
 Thanks to hard work to clean up our rivers and restore their riverbank homes, otters can now be found in every single river in the UK, including the Thames.
 We want to see other species such as barn owls, water voles, hedgehogs and adders make these impressive comebacks.

 We know it is possible to save our local wildlife, but we can't do it alone.

 The Wildlife Trusts play a very important part in protecting our natural heritage.
 I would encourage anyone who cares about wildlife to join them.

 Your Wild Guide handbook - an exclusive guide to BBOWT's nature reserves *

 A Welcome to Wildlife magazine

-three issues a year of our Wildlife News magazine
+three issues a year of our Wild magazine

-a diary of events for everyone, from first timers to experts - including guided walks, talks, courses and much more.
+a calendar of events for everyone, from first timers to experts - including guided walks, talks, courses and much more.